phaazon/sdb/README.rst

     Root directory in which are located the source modules.
 ENTRY_POINT:
     Entry point module of the application.
-AUTO_SCAN:
-    Auto-scan option used to automatically scan entry points on a build.
-TEST_DIR:
-    List of all test directories to test, separated by blanks.
 OUT_NAME:
     Name of the output of the build.
 **Note: the directories' names must not include special characters like ``~`` because such